 Over this last season, as the world shut down and I receded into the prayer closet (formally known as my bedroom), I saw God move and teach like never before.
-In the quietness of the lock-down, I learned the joy of reminiscing, processing, and praying.
+In the quietness of the lock-down, I learnt the joy of reminiscing, processing, and praying.
 Something that became abundantly clear was that God is unbelievably faithful, constantly working for my good and showing up in the very places I doubted His presence would find me.
-I re-learned that, even in the driest deserts and the most barren wildernesses, God is doing more than I could ever hope or imagine.
+I re-learnt that, even in the driest deserts and the most barren wildernesses, God is doing more than I could ever hope or imagine.

 "Something that became abundantly clear was that God is unbelievably faithful..."

 With all that is happening around the world, people have been calling this a global wilderness season.
 My Facebook feed is full of comparisons between this time of lock-down and the Israelites' exile.
 But I think people are actually missing something in that comparison; time and time again, throughout the Bible, deserts were actually places of unexpected blessing and not the image of desolation we often believe they are.
 They were places of promises revealed, hope awakened, and the reinstated value of life.
 When people were drawn out into the desert, the Lord encountered them—be that in the provision of oasis, fire, water, bread, and food, or even in the gentle whisper of the Lord (Genesis 21, Exodus 3, Exodus 15, Exodus 16, 1 Kings 19).